keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-17-debt-snowball-vs-debt-avalanche.md

 author: keepthrifty
 author_email: chris@keepthrifty.com

-title: "Destroy Your Debt with a Snowball or an Avalanche"
+title: "Shred Your Debt with a Snowball or an Avalanche"
 subtitle:
-description: "If you've got a mountain of debt, there are two awesome ways to squish it - the Debt Snowball and the Debt Avalanche.
+description: "If you've got a mountain of debt, there are two awesome ways to shred it - the Debt Snowball and the Debt Avalanche.
 Read on to learn how to choose which is right for you and what to do if you can only pay your minimums."

 date: 2017-10-17 6:58:00 -0500

 image:
   path: /assets/img/posts/2017-10-17-debt-snowball-vs-debt-avalanche/snowball-vs-avalanche.jpg
+pinterest-image: /assets/img/posts/2017-10-17-debt-snowball-vs-debt-avalanche/snowball-avalanche

 related-posts: [
   /2016/06/05/prepay-vs-invest,